...

 “Prove Up” Hearings

-“Prove Up” hearings in the 246th Judicial District Court are essential for finalizing divorce and SAPCR (Suit Affecting the Parent-Child Relationship) cases.
+“Prove Up” hearings in the 246th Judicial District Court are essential for finalizing the divorce and SAPCR (Suit Affecting the Parent-Child Relationship) cases.
 In divorces, parties must present key documents like the final Decree, Employer’s Withholding Order, and Medical Support Order, adhering to Waiver of Service terms and completing BVS and FOCAS forms.

 Forms and Documentation for Non-Contested Cases